Meth Mouth Explained: How To Get Rid Of Meth Mouth?

 Poor oral hygiene further deteriorates this.
-Consequently, you end up losing your teeth along with your smile.
+Consequently, abusers end up losing their teeth along with a smile.

-Researchers also suggest that prolonged periods of dry mouth increase your cravings for artificially sweetened drinks.
+Researchers also suggest that prolonged periods of dry mouth increase drug cravings for artificially sweetened drinks.
 Due to this, the tooth destruction process becomes even more aggressive.

 Needless to say, the loss of teeth is the most visible sign indicating the ill-effects of meth mouth.
-If you are lucky enough and manage to retain them, they will most likely be rotten.
+If one was lucky enough and manage to retain them, they will most likely be rotten.

 Other complications may include lesions on the inner surface of the mouth, prevalent gum diseases, and teeth grinding (Bruxism).
 Some patients who have abused it for prolonged periods are found to have difficulty chewing food.
 This may occur due to an increased rigidity of the muscles in the mouth.

-There is a certain order to how meth affects your teeth, causing irreversible damage in as short a period as a year.
-First, you may notice staining, where your teach begin to change color.
+There is a certain order to how meth affects teeth, causing irreversible damage in as short a period as a year.
+First, user may notice staining, where teeth begin to change color.
 Next comes decay, which is when you may notice your teeth slowly changing shape and eventually falling out.
 Missing teeth is part of the image associated with meth use, unfortunately.
 This process does not take a long time and there is nothing you can do to prevent it other than quit meth use.

-That is just the direct effect of the drug on your teeth.
-The side effects of meth go hand in hand with the drug to create a dangerous environment for your teeth.
+The side effects of meth go hand in hand with the drug to create a dangerous environment for the teeth.
 Due to the high people experience, which involves hyperactivity and fast thoughts, it is not uncommon for people to neglect their hygiene altogether, as it simply is not a priority while under the influence.
-Brushing your teeth is not high on the list while on meth.
-With a meth high lasting anywhere from 8-24 hours, and users often chasing away withdrawal symptoms with another dose, it is not uncommon for your teeth to go ignored for days.
+Brushing teeth is not high on the list while on meth.
+With a meth high lasting anywhere from 8-24 hours, and users often chasing away withdrawal symptoms with another dose, it is not uncommon for the teeth to go ignored for days.

 Another side effect of meth can be anxiety, paranoia, and stress which for many results in a habit of grinding their teeth or clenching their jaw.
 This can cause further damage.
 And lastly, the dry mouth effect of meth often leaves users craving sugary beverages to quench the thirst.
 As may be expected a healthy and nutritiously balanced diet does not often go hand in hand with a meth addiction as well, leaving addicts lacking nutrients to help fight for oral health.

-If you smoke or eat tobacco, or abuse other drugs, the risk of such complications goes up by a huge margin.
+If a user is also smokes tobacco, or abuse other drugs, the risk of such complications goes up by a huge margin.
 Regrettably, many abusers are habitual smokers or tobacco users.